Capitate bone

-The capitate bone is a bone in the human wrist found in the center of the carpal bone region, located at the distal end of the radius and ulna bones.
+The capitate bone, also known as os magnum, is a bone in the human wrist found in the center of the carpal bone region, located at the distal end of the radius and ulna bones.
 It articulates with the third metacarpal bone (the middle finger) and forms the third carpometacarpal joint.
 The capitate bone is the largest of the carpal bones in the human hand.
 It presents, above, a rounded portion or head, which is received into the concavity formed by the scaphoid and lunate bones; a constricted portion or neck; and below this, the body.

 The bone is also found in many other mammals, and is homologous with the "third distal carpal" of reptiles and amphibians.

 Structure

 The capitate is the largest carpal bone found within the hand.
 The capitate is found within the distal row of carpal bones.
 The capitate lies directly adjacent to the metacarpal of the ring finger on its distal surface, has the hamate on its ulnar surface and trapezoid on its radial surface, and abuts the lunate and scaphoid proximally.